Understanding Tree Damage Claims in California

 California Law: Tree Damage Statutes

-Trees whose trunks stand partly on adjacent properties belong to both owners as tenants in common.
+Trees whose trunks stand partly on adjacent properties are owned by both landowners as tenants in common.
+Section 834 bars either owner from destroying the tree without the other's consent.

-Implication: You cannot unilaterally remove a boundary tree.
+Implication: you cannot unilaterally remove a boundary tree.
 Both neighbors must consent.
-Damaging a boundary tree makes you liable to your co-owner for their share of the tree's value.
+Damaging or removing a boundary tree without consent exposes you to liability for the co-owner's share of the tree's value, plus potential treble or double damages under Civ.
+Code § 3346 and CCP § 733.

 Under California common law, you have the right to trim branches and roots that encroach onto your property up to the property line.
 However: